-As rare as a space this may be to deliver content to your viewers, an email marketing list is one of the most valuable aspects to build a business.
-An email list ensures a personal and purposeful connection with your audience, that holds more value than any number of likes on social media.
-Let’s get right to it.
+As rare a space this may be to deliver content to your viewers, an email marketing list is one of the most valuable aspects to build a business.
+An email list ensures a personal and purposeful connection with your audience, in a space that is personal and direct, and that holds more value than any number of likes on social media.

-Let’s start with busting some myths on email marketing
+Let’s answer this question by busting some myths on email marketing lists

 A question that is often asked when we talk about email lists is its relevance in today’s digital media age.
 The answer?
 Having an email list gives you direct access to your viewer.
 It is not something that they came across while scrolling but they chose to be a part of your list and are purposely opening your mail to have a connection with you.
 According to Campaign Monitor’s annual report for 2019, email marketing is more valuable today than ever, with an increasing ROI that went from $38 in 2018 to $42 in 2019.

-In comparison to that, emails reach 85% of people you send it to, moreover they have a 22.86% average open rate and a 3.71% click-through rate, leading to more conversion and direct traffic.
-It’s no wonder that 9 out of 10 marketeers use email marketing lists to distribute their content organically.
+In comparison to that, emails reach 85% of people you send it to, moreover, they have a 22.86% average open rate and a 3.71% click-through rate, leading to more conversion and direct traffic.
+It’s no wonder that 9 out of 10 marketers use email marketing lists to distribute their content organically.

 Also, targeting on email is much more systematic where you can segregate those who have interacted with your content well and may be interested in more to those that have either not engaged with it or haven’t opened your email.
 This lets you filter your customers in separate buckets so that you send them relevant and valuable information with every communication.